fastrgv/RufasCube/README.md

 Open a commandline terminal, and cd to the install directory.

-Windows users may type either
+Windows users may type either "seven.bat" or "cube.bat".

-* binw32\cube32.exe, or
-* binw64\cube64.exe

 Linux users type "cube_gnu" to start the game.
 You may also double click the icon for cube_gnu in file manager.